 To improve access and quality of rehabilitation services for people with disabilities in developing countries.

 According to the World Health Organization, there are more than one billion people with disabilities around the world, with most living in developing countries with little or no access to rehabilitation (ie: occupational, physical and speech therapy).
 GOTHERAPY’s mission is encapsulated in our name – we want to go to the most vulnerable communities around the world and advocate for access to rehabilitation services for people with disabilities.
-We achieve our mission by working alongside healthcare providers in developing countries to expand capacity, strengthen the scope of education and enhance the quality of life for people with disabilities and their families.
+We achieve our mission by developing and implementing volunteer service projects to serve a dual purpose of providing rehabilitation services to people with disabilities and equipping local healthcare providers with the skills and training required to rehabilitate their community.
 With our burning desire to generate change, GOTHERAPY will have an invaluable impact on the lives of so many.

 To be recognized as a global leader in the design and implementation of innovative, effective, sustainable, and culturally unifying rehabilitation systems.

 Robin was first exposed to rehabilitation abroad in 2013 as a student at Howard University, where she completed a two-week clinical rotation in San Jose, Costa Rica.
 She was so intrigued by the notion that regardless of race, language or ethnicity there were people around the world who could benefit from rehabilitation after sustaining an injury, illness or diagnosis, but had no access to the services.
-In 2015, she volunteered with Healing Hands for Haiti Kay Kapab Clinic in Port- A- Prince, Haiti for two weeks.
-During her time, she trained two rehabilitation therapist on evaluation and intervention strategies for adults and children with cognitive and physical impairments.
-Her experience was also featured in The Johns Hopkins Rehab Voice Newsletter.
-In January 2016, Robin volunteered for one month at Cape Coast Teaching Hospital in Cape Coast, Ghana with Child Health Family International.
-In Ghana, she trained six physical therapist assistants on the principles of occupational therapy and implemented ways to facilitate holistic treatment interventions.
-In addition, she attended clinical and mortality meetings, general ward rounds and advocated on the importance of rehabilitation services to the CEO, hospital personnel and community organizations.
-Robin’s volunteer experiences, prompted her to create a platform for other allied health clinicians to volunteer their time, knowledge and resources to aid in meeting the rehabilitation needs of underserved communities around the world.
+This realization would prompt Robin to volunteer with Healing Hands for Haiti in Port- A- Prince, Haiti, Cape Coast Teaching Hospital in Cape Coast, Ghana and SALT Rehabilitation clinic in Monrovia, Liberia.
+Robin’s volunteer experiences, prompted her to create a platform for other allied health clinicians to volunteer their time, knowledge and resources to aid in meeting the rehabilitation needs of people around the world.

 Christopher Gaskins has been practicing occupational therapy since 2011 and has had an unyielding interest in providing rehabilitation and education internationally.
 After years of practicing occupational therapy in the US, Christopher finally started researching opportunities to perform rehabilitation abroad.
 It was during this time he reconnected with Robin and helped organize GoTHERAPY’s “Rehabilitation in Coastal Ghana”service project to Cape Coast, Ghana for a group of health care professionals.